LuisRevillaM/pg_code_challenge/README.md

 The program's output will be 'printed' in the terminal.

-### Implementation Strategy
+## Implementation Strategy

 Our main function, `calculateCost`, reduces an array of policies for cost increases or discounts into the resulting, final cost.

 Each policy is defined as a higher order function that takes its concerning data (age, gender, etc) and returns a function that only expects a base or partial cost and returns the modified cost.

-This approach allows us to easily remove or add aditional policies in the future.
-Having the policies as standalone functions also enables us to modify their details in an isolated manner.
+This approach allows us to easily remove or add aditional policies in the future; or even change the order in which they are applied.

+Furthermore, having the policies as isolated functions also enables us to modify their implementation details without affecting the rest of the program/policies.

 ```javascript
   const costChangingPolicies = [